 Second, we will investigate key issues in climate ethics.
 For example, what are the ethical issues of geoengineering?
 Who is morally responsible for global warming?
 What are our individual duties in a warming world?
 Are there ethical emissions?
 Does antibiotic consumption matter morally in a warming world?

 Third, we will examine central topics in environmental ethics.
 For example, does the environment have intrinsic moral value?
 What are the ethical issues in agriculture?
 What are the ethics of environmental sustainability?
 Are there ethical issues with terraforming other worlds?

 Finally, we will consider some contemporary issues in animal ethics.
 For example, is it morally permissible to consume factory farmed animals?
 What are the ethics of genetically modifying livestock?
 What is speciesism?
 What are the ethics of de-extinction?

-This course consists of an intensive teaching week in Oxford to include lectures, seminars, discussion groups and student presentations.
+This course consists of an intensive teaching week in Oxford to include lectures, seminars, and discussion groups.

 The teaching week will be fully supported online via a Virtual Learning Environment to include essential readings, texts and online lectures.
 Students can continue discussions when away from Oxford using the online forums.

 Students will also have access to:

 - Oxford's Libraries online learning resources